-Playing Tetris can diminish cravings for food, cigarettes, and alcoholFebruary 24th, 2014 in Psychology & Psychiatry /
+Playing Tetris can diminish cravings for food, cigarettes, and alcoholFebruary 24, 2014 in Medicine & Health / Psychology & Psychiatry

 Playing Tetris for just three minutes can reduce the strength of cravings for food, cigarettes or alcohol, according to a new study conducted at Plymouth University.

 Psychologists at Plymouth University say the visual stimulation provided by the game could reduce naturally occurring cravings for long enough to ward them off.

 They believe it could provide a quick and manageable fix for people struggling to stick to diets, or trying to give up smoking or alcohol, providing an essential boost for willpower.

 The research - published in the Appetite journal - was conducted by PhD student Jessica Skorka-Brown, alongside Professors Jackie Andrade and Jon May, from the University's Cognition Institute.

 Professor Andrade said: "Episodes of craving normally only last a few minutes, during which time an individual is visualising what they want and the reward it will bring.
 Often those feelings result in the person giving in and consuming the very thing they are trying to resist.
 But by playing Tetris, just in short bursts, you are preventing your brain creating those enticing images and without them the craving fades."